View all KEY CONTRACT CLAUSES View all CONTRACT articles

 A conscientious contractor will put in realistic allowances, in line with the quality of construction and overall budget of your project.
 To prevent unpleasant surprises, do research up front on realistic prices for the products you plan to use.

 If you are looking at competing bids, compare the allowance figures – low-balling allowances is an old trick to make a bid look attractive.
 By all means, avoid using allowances on high-ticket items such as windows.
 The cost difference between “builder-grade” windows and premium windows can be thousands of dollars for a house or addition.
 Read more on how to spot Inadequate Allowances.

-Materials-only allowances are better than ones that include materials and labor.
+To reduce risk, its best to limit allowances to materials-only for a specific material or product to be chosen.
 For example, with ceramic tile, the allowance should cover just the tile you pick, not the labor to install it.
 The fixed bid should also include the thinset, grout, membranes, and other setting materials.
 Only the unknown item, the tile itself, should be covered by the allowance.
 That leaves less uncertainty in the bid.